 Hyatt represents the best value among all of Chase’s hotel transfer partners.
 Award nights range from 5k-30k points and the math on per point redemption value can easily go up and over 2 cents per point.
 Hyatt cash and points bookings can also be a fantastic value.
 The one downside is that Hyatt doesn’t have as many hotels worldwide compared to brands like Hilton or Marriott.

 IHG hotels include brands like InterContinental, Holiday Inn Express, and Crown Plaza.
-IHG points are valued at 0.7 per point, well below the 2.1 cents per point of UR points, making transfers not wise.
+IHG points are valued at about 0.7 per point, well below the 2.1 cents per point of UR points, making transfers to this partner a losing proposition.
 IHG points can be earned in a variety of ways and the new IHG co-branded credit card, albeit with an increased annual fee, still comes with an anniversary night each year at a hotel up to 40k points a night.

-Consider that even using the cash & points trick to book IHG’s Point Break hotels (5k points per night) costs just $35 for each set of 5k IHG points you’d need to purchase if you were low on IHG points.
+Consider that even using the cash & points trick to book IHG’s Point Break hotels (starting at 5k points per night) costs just $35 for each set of 5k IHG points you’d need to purchase if you were low on IHG points.

 Marriott & Ritz-Carlton

 Grouped together because both loyalty programs are part of the Marriott brand.
-As with IHG above, transferring UR points for award nights at Marriott or Ritz-Carlton hotels is not a great value.
+Marriott also purchased SPG and has combined all of these properties under one loyalty program umbrella.
+As with IHG, transferring UR points for award nights at Marriott or Ritz-Carlton hotels is not a great value.

 If I had to choose between transferring UR points or getting Chase’s co-branded Marriott credit cards for their sign-up bonuses and their ability to earn Marriott points easily, I’d opt for a Marriott card and save my UR points for a better redemption.

 What about that Chase Ultimate Rewards Travel Portal?

-Even with all of these fantastic transfer partners, there are times when it makes sense to use Chase’s travel portal to book flights and hotels.
+Even with all of these fantastic transfer partners, there are times when it might make sense to use Chase’s travel portal to book flights and hotels.

 For Chase travel portal bookings, here are some factors to consider.